The quality of our conversations make all the difference.

 The Art.
 Great conversations are artful.
-Being attuned to what is being said but also to what is possible and emergent.
+Being attuned to what is being said but also to what is possible, emergent and most promising.
 Being skilled at introducing a topic or framing conversations with others in ways that spark curiosity, new ideas and interest.
 Being present and mindful about the words we choose and the potential they have to heal or harm.
 Using metaphors, gestures and symbols artfully to deepen understanding and/or inspire.

 The Science.
 Robust research and scientific insights support us to effectively engage in transformative conversations.
 Understanding how emotional intelligence and empathy allow us to pick up on cues and build trust.
 Recognizing the variables that support successful conversations and knowing what to use, when and to what outcomes.

-Knowing which techniques to use to focus brain activity enhances our ability to attentively listen and to articulate our positions.
+Knowing which techniques to use to focus brain activity enhances our ability to attentively listen, articulate our positions and engage others.